-Polycarbonate lenses are thinner and lighter than glass and plastic.
+Trivex or Polycarbonate lenses are thinner and lighter than glass and plastic.
 They are also up to 10x more shatter resistant than regular lenses.
 They have built in UV and scratch protection.
 They have a higher tolerance against chipping and cracking when compared to glass or plastic, which makes them a good choice for rimless glasses.
-These types of lenses are ideal for younger children or prescriptions that would require a thick lens, such as a lazy eye.
+These types of lenses are ideal for younger children or prescriptions that would require a thick lens.

 Transitions lenses are made to quickly adjust to changing light to help protect your eyes from the sun’s harmful UV rays.
 These lenses are fully UV protected, but are not a replacement for sunglasses as they do not protect against visible violet rays.
 Transitions lenses are known for changing to sunglasses when outdoors and are clear indoors.
 However, a pair of prescription sunglasses should be available while driving to provide maximum eye protection.

 Transisions XTRActive lenses work very similarly to standard Transitions lenses.
 The difference is in the ability to darken sufficiently behind the windshield of a vehicle to protect eyes just like sunglasses would.
 These lenses work to protect from both UV rays and visible violet rays.
 Because of the increased amount of light that these lenses react to, the lens will get much darker outside than a regular Transitions lens.
 It will be moderately dark behind a windshield, and it will always have a grey tint indoors to protect from the glare of indoor lighting.